 Royal Bank of Scotland : Redemption Statement Request

-Please note, whether you are a member of the public or a conveyancer, you should not supply a mortgage account number with Royal Bank of Scotland or personal details without being absolutely sure as to legitimacy of the site.
+Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Royal Bank of Scotland or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Royal Bank of Scotland, personal details or details of the property to which the redemption statement with Royal Bank of Scotland relates

 Before proceeding, please describe yourself